Financial Aid - What Is It?

 Satisfactory Academic Progress Policy

-For more information about NIC’s Satisfactory Academic Progress Policy, go to the section at www.nic.edu/financialaid.
+For more information about NIC’s Satisfactory Academic Progress Policy, go to www.nic.edu/financialaid.

-Students interested in scholarships should complete the Scholarship Application available through their MyNIC account by clicking on “NIC Foundation Scholarship Application” in the bookmarks section.
+Students interested in scholarships should complete the Scholarship Application available through their MyNIC account by searching for “NIC Foundation Scholarship Application” in the search bar at the top of your MyNIC account home page.
 Scholarships offered through the state and outside entities may be accessed by visiting www.nic.edu/financialaid and clicking on “Scholarships.”

-To apply for all other types of financial aid, the student and his/her parent(s) (if dependent) need to complete the Free Application for Federal Student Aid (FAFSA) available at www.fafsa.ed.gov.
+To apply for all other types of financial aid, the student and their parent(s) (if dependent) must complete the Free Application for Federal Student Aid (FAFSA) available at www.fafsa.gov.

 To apply for financial aid, follow the steps below: